wowjinxy/PorpoiseTool/README.md

   (defaults to `opcodes/`).

 The script outputs `<assembly_file>.c` and `<assembly_file>.h` in the same location as the input file.
+Every run also updates an `all_headers.h` file in that directory which aggregates all generated headers.
+Generated C files include this master header so that functions are visible across modules.

 ### Example